 In understanding the GMV hypothesis, we first have to clear up some common misunderstandings:

-1. The Uniformity Error: Just because there’s GMV in a whole population doesn’t mean it exists in every subgroup.
+The Uniformity Error: Just because there’s GMV in a whole population doesn’t mean it exists in every subgroup.

-2. The Cause-and-Correlation Error: GMV doesn’t tell us anything about why the variability exists.
+The Cause-and-Correlation Error: GMV doesn’t tell us anything about why the variability exists.
 It could be due to biological factors, social factors, or a mix of both.

-3. The Tail-Ratio Error: GMV doesn’t automatically mean there will be more males at the extreme high (or low) end of a trait.
+The Tail-Ratio Error: GMV doesn’t automatically mean there will be more males at the extreme high (or low) end of a trait.

-The uniformity error is the mistaken assumption that if the distribution of a certain trait exhibits GMV for a population as a whole, then the individuals in various subpopulations must also exhibit GMV for that trait.
+The Uniformity Error The uniformity error isthe mistaken assumption that if the distribution of a certain trait exhibits GMV for a population as a whole, then the individuals in various subpopulations must also exhibit GMV for that trait.
 This is simply not true.
 Consider a data set with equal numbers of males and females, where the men’s values are all tightly clustered in two equal-sized groups of high and low values, and the female values are uniformly distributed between those same high and low values.
 Clearly there is GMV for this trait, but among the above-average values alone, there is greater female variability.

 Hooven’s inquiry into why men dominate the highest levels of chess commits the uniformity error by dismissing GMV as a possible factor, because even though there appears to be GMV in the overall population of world-class chess players, some subgroups actually exhibit greater female variability (GFV).
 But GMV in chess abilities cannot be ruled out simply because of this non-uniformity.
 In fact, GMV could be a very significant explanation of why nearly all Grandmasters are men.

-A second basic error in GMV arguments is a variant of the common causation and correlation error that has plagued the study of statistics since its inception.
+The Causation and Correlation Error A second basic error in GMV arguments is a variant of the common causation and correlation error that has plagued the study of statistics since its inception.
 Whether or not a data set of a certain trait among males and females exhibits GMV or GFV implies nothing at all about the causes of the sex differences in the variability.
 A moment’s reflection tells us that this is true even for a single data set.
 If we learn that the standard deviation of the height of men in Canada is 2.7 cm, that is all we know—not anything about the underlying reasons for this magnitude of standard deviation.
 Similarly, since GMV and GFV simply record comparisons of the two respective standard deviations, they reveal absolutely nothing about the underlying causes of any differences between the male and female standard deviations for that trait.

-The third common logical fallacy in GMV arguments is what I will call the tail ratio error.
+The Tail Ratio Error The third common logical fallacy in GMV arguments is what I will call the tail ratio error.
 Without additional knowledge about the actual distribution of the trait values in question, neither GMV nor GFV imply anything about sex comparisons in the extreme values of that trait.
 Suppose, for example, that the female values for a given trait are all high and tightly clustered, and those for men are all lower but widely dispersed.
 In this case, there is clearly GMV for that trait, but females are all at the top, and the ratio of females to males in that upper tail region is high.
 On the other hand, if the male values are again more widely dispersed but are uniformly higher than the female values, there is again GMV but the ratio of men to women among the highest values is high.
 Thus GMV or GFV alone implies absolutely nothing about the tail ratios for that trait, including the dominance of either sex in chess or mathematics or any other trait.

 A simple example with real data may help clarify these three errors.
 This bar graph data is from mathematical performance tests of middle school children internationally.
 First, the non-uniformity of the male/female variability in these countries, which exhibit both GMV and GFV, does not rule out GMV globally, and suggesting otherwise is committing the uniformity error.
 In fact this study found that there is indeed GMV in the worldwide test scores.
 Second, inferring causes for the GMV in Norway and the GFV in Tunisia solely from these differences in variability is committing the causation and correlation error.
 The fact that male or female standard deviation is greater in a country gives absolutely no clue as to the underlying reasons for these differences.
 Third, neither GMV nor GFV alone, without additional information about the distributions, implies anything about extreme values.
 For example with these same standard deviations, 95 percent of the top 1 percent of Norwegians’ scores could be males (e.g., if the average score for males is 100 and the average for females is 50), or 95 percent of the top 1 percent could be females (if the female average score is 100 and that of males is 50).
 Thus drawing any conclusions about the over- or under-representation of either sex in the extreme values, based solely on these differences in variability, is committing the tail ratio error.